soggybag/front-end-React/03-react-intro/README.md

 ## Your goal

-Read the notes here, then open the [example](./index.html).
-Be sure to open the example in a browser to take a look at it.
+Open the [example](./index.html) in a browser and a text editor.
 Read the source code and compare it to the notes here.
 Then work your way through the challenges.

 - [Example React Components Intro](./index.html)